 — Disappearance —

 On August 30 2013, 19-year-old Bryce Laspisa left college and drove home to visit his parents.
 During his journey, he told them he was going to pull over and sleep in his car.
-In the hours that would follow, his car would be found a few hours later smashed and lying on its side with no Bryce in sight.
+In the hours that would follow, his car would be found smashed and lying on its side with no Bryce in sight.

 At 1am on August 30, his mum missed a phone call from Bryce and assumed it was him saying he arrived to his apartment, but the next morning his parents received a voicemail from their auto-insurance company to say someone had summoned roadside assistance.
 They called his roommate and discovered Bryce hadn’t come home the night before.
 They eventually tracked him down two hours away from his parents home in Buttonwillow, California, at a truck stop.
 When they called roadside assistance, they said they had given him three gallons of gas two hours earlier and he seemed fine.
 Given the circumstances, Kristian (who provided him with the gas) drove to where he last saw him and shockingly he was still there.